 Why and how so?

-Well, you should remember and know that when you close your eyes, the underside of the upper lashes gets eye cream on them.
+- When you apply the cream to your under-eye area, you should remember and know that when you close your eyes, the underside of the upper lashes gets eye cream on them.

 Choosing the wrong eye cream can break down the eyelash adhesive while also causing dust and skin particles to clump the lashes together